mrheinen/lophiid/SETUP.md

 Note that it is important that the backend is reachable to all the honeypot agents so keep that in mind while configuring the port and listen address in the config.
 If you setup SSL certificate authentication then it is fine to expose the backend to the Internet.

-#### Getting VirusTotal access
+#### Getting VirusTotal access (optional)

 Create an account on [www.virustotal.com](http://www.virustotal.com) and click on your profile picture in the top right corner of the screen.
 Now click on `API Key` and it will bring you to a page where you can copy the API key (and paste it in the config).

 The default free account on VirusTotal has plenty of quota.
-You probably can run 100-200 honeypots on dedicates IPs before running into quota issues.
+You probably can run 100-200 honeypots on dedicated IPs before running into quota issues.

 The VirusTotal client in lophiid is also written in a way where requests are queued and retried in case of quota issues.
 This queue, which is only populated when you run out of quota, is not persistent during lophiid restarts though.

-#### Configuring telegram alerting
+#### Configuring telegram alerting (optional)

 Create a telegram bot: